Blog

 talking after a car crashWhat you say immediately following a car accident may come back to hurt you if you decide to pursue compensation for your injuries.
 It is important to avoid making costly mistakes during this hectic time to protect your potential claim.

-The Maryland car accident attorneys at our firm explain certain statements to avoid when talking to anyone involved in the collision.
+In the following article, a car accident lawyer from our Baltimore office explain certain statements to avoid when talking to anyone involved in the collision.
 Learn more from our lawyers during a free, no-obligation consultation.

 How Words Could Hurt a Claim